oslokommune/okctl/README.md

 $ okctl delete cluster -c cluster.yaml
 ```

-## Roadmap
+## Functionality

-We have a cluster up and running, and we are currently working on building a seamless experience on top of this cluster with integrations for common functionality:
+The core cluster is up and running, and we are currently working on building a seamless experience on top of this cluster with integrations for common functionality:

 ### Core cluster

 - [x] [ExternalSecrets](https://external-secrets.github.io/kubernetes-external-secrets/) for storing secrets securely
-- [x] [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) creates load balancers for incoming traffic
+- [x] [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) creates load balancers for incoming traffic
 - [x] [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) ensures humane DNS hostnames
 - [x] [Autoscaler](https://github.com/kubernetes/autoscaler/) for adjusting the size of pods and nodes
 - [x] [Argo CD](https://github.com/argoproj/argo-cd) gives us continuous delivery
 - [x] [Kubernetes Prometheus](https://github.com/prometheus-operator/kube-prometheus) for prometheus and grafana
 - [x] [Amazon Elastic Block Store (EBS) CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/) for block storage
-- [x] [Loki](https://github.com/grafana/loki) for consuming logs
+- [x] [Loki](https://github.com/grafana/loki) for processing logs
 - [x] [Tempo](https://grafana.com/oss/tempo/) for processing traces
+- [x] [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) for collecting logs

 ### Application lifecycle

 - [x] [Postgres](https://aws.amazon.com/rds/postgresql/) for creating and integrating a postgres database with your application
-- [ ] [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) for creating and assisting with the publication of container images for use in the cluster
+- [x] [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) for creating and assisting with the publication of container images for use in the cluster
 - [ ] Reference application that demonstrates how to use the cluster and its integrations

 ## Compare and contrast

-`okctl` intended purpose is to be an opinionated solver of infrastructure problems, this includes setting up CI/CD pipelines et al.
+The intended purpose of `okctl` is to be an opinionated solver of infrastructure problems, this includes setting up CI/CD pipelines et al.

-The purpose of this table is not to determine what tool is better or worse, but rather how these tools compare to `okctl` with the problem they are trying to solve.
+The following table is not present to determine what tool is better or worse, but rather how these tools compare to `okctl` and the problems we are focused on solving.

 | | okctl | [eksctl](https://eksctl.io) | [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) | [serverless.tf](https://serverless.tf) |
 |---|---|---|---|---|